Bowdoin College Catalogue and Academic Handbook

 Non-Standard Rotation.
 Enrollment limit: 35.

 An introduction to the writings of Asian America and this literature's development from early twentieth century to the present.
 Focuses on the ways Asian American writers have responded to and contested dominant Western discourses of Asia/Asians.
 Also explores the intersections of race with gender, sexuality, class, and country of origin in shifting notions of Asian American identity.
 Authors include Winnifred Eaton, Carlos Bulosan, Monica Sone, John Okada, Frank Chin, Maxine Hong Kingston, and David Henry Hwang.
+Note: beginning with the Class of 2025, this class will fulfill the African American, Asian American, Indigenous, Latinx, and multiethnic American or global literature requirement for English majors.
 (Same as: ENGL 2750)

 ASNS 2805 (c, DPI) Asian America's Margins